Beginner Progression Classes

 Coming to Ceroc & Modern Jive’s dance classes is a great social activity and a fun way to meet a variety of new people and expand your social life!
 This happens even more so at our Ceroc Dance Parties, where dancers from all venues come together to dance the night away.

 Beginners are very welcome – so don’t be afraid if you don’t know anyone.
-Just make sure you take part in the usual “ice breaker” class at the start of the night (at most Saturday parties, not at Friday parties or Mega Dance Parties), and do ask people to dance with you – nobody’s allowed to say no at Ceroc, and that includes you!
+Just make sure you take part in the beginner class at the start of most Saturday night parties (not at Friday parties or special event parties), and do ask people to dance with you – nobody’s allowed to say no at Ceroc, and that includes you!

 Check out our Dance Parties page to hear what people have said about our dance parties, and for a list of dates.